kratos2377/vortex-client/README.md

 - [ ] Add Feature in lobby screen to invite other users
 - [ ] Add feature for user to be notified
 - [ ] Add sounds

+## Errors
+- [ ] Two API calls instead of one in many cases, look into this issue.